 Applied Health Informatics is a specialty field in which technology is used to store, retrieve and analyze health information.
-Informaticists collaborate with interdisciplinary teams and IT staff to develop, support and evolve the tools needed to care for patients.
+Health informatics professionals collaborate with interdisciplinary teams of clinical, administrative and information technology staff to develop, implement and support the tools needed to improve patient outcomes.
 Products of health information technology are everywhere such as:

-- Activity trackers that help consumers achieve and maintain health
+- Activity trackers that help consumers achieve and maintain good health

 - Electronic charting tools that allow providers to document and communicate medical information